its-sarin/ebay-listing-scraper/README.md

     # Perform a search through 5 pages of results and write the output with the prefix "my-output-file"
     $ ./scrape.py --search "product to search" --pages 5 --write "my-output-file"

+    # Perform a search through 5 pages of results and retrieve all associated listing images
+    $ ./scrape.py --search "product to search" --pages 5 --images true

 ## Help output: